Arcus Odyssey: Reception

 Arcus Odyssey received mostly mixed reviews.
 David Upchurch of ACE scored it 863/1000, writing: "To put it simply, Arcus Oddysey is one of the finest examples of the arcade adventure genre to appear on the Megadrive."
 Dragon gave the game 4 out of 5 stars and commented: "A few gamers might not enjoy having to explore twisted caves in order to attain to the next higher level; hackers would probably prefer to blow everything to bits.
 Although this product is not entirely original, Renovation is offering consumers quite a successful game in Arcus Odyssey."
 German magazine Video Games gave it 63%.

-Electronic Gaming Monthly gave the SNES version a 7 out of 10, commenting that it "has an interesting perspective and enough characters to keep things interesting."
+Electronic Gaming Monthly had five reviewers each give the Super Famicom version a 7 out of 10, commenting that it "has an interesting perspective and enough characters to keep things interesting."
 GamePro criticized the lack of improvements from the Genesis version, describing the graphics as "small and crowded" with little detail or variety.
 They concluded "If you're looking for an interesting game with little to offer but average graphics and better-than-average music, then this is for you.
 True RPG fans, though, may want to ... hold out for meatier titles."